Aussie YA

 Lili Wilkinson

-I only found her this year, but she is good.
-One to watch out for...
-Funny and heart-felt with everything you want in an unputdownable contmporary.
+Funny and heart-felt and smart with everything you want in an unputdownable contemporary.

 • Pink (I thought I'd check out the first chapter around midnight, before turning out the light... four hours later... also, blurbed by John Green :)